 The .terraform

-folder is where all provider and modules depenencies are downloaded.
+folder is where all provider and modules dependencies are downloaded.
 There is nothing important in this folder and it is safe to delete.
-You should add this folder, and the Terraform state files (since you do not want to be checking in sensitive information to VCS) to .gitignore
+You should add this folder, and the Terraform state files (since you do not want to be checking in sensitive information into your version control system) to .gitignore

 .